College of Podiatric Medicine Early Assurance Program

 - CHEM 30475: Organic Chemistry I Lab

 The application for the Podiatric Pathway is open now.
 You may access the application and additional information about the process on the CPM Podiatric Pathway site.
-The application will be available through March 2019.
-CPM will review applications and conduct interviews from April through June 2019.
+The application will be available from January through March each year.
+CPM will review applications and conduct interviews from April through June.
 Most students will complete the baccalaureate degree in a traditional four-year time frame, with an additional four years to complete the Doctor of Podiatric Medicine (DPM) degree following matriculation to CPM.